boolYikes/friggin_dags/README.md

     - Deleeeeeeeeeeeete
     - Inseeeeeeeeeeeeeert
 - Incremental update:
+    - Init table if not exists
     - Copy from existing table to temp
     - Extract from source and insert it to temp also
     - Comb thru it using rownumber for latest records for each identifiers
     - Clean up the existing table
     - Push the filtered table to the existing table.
 - When performing backfill:
-    - source table must have created, modified, deleted fields
+    - source table must have `created`, `modified`, `deleted` fields or something along that line
-    - execution_date is used for incremental updates
+    - `execution_date` is used for incremental updates and is injected automatically to dags' each task
     - catchup set to True
     - start_date/end_date -> backfill period
     - account for execution date and idempotency.